 provide innovative digital solutions

-The application portal is now closed and Round 2 applicants will receive results by September 27th, 2021.
+The application portal is now closed and Round 2 applicants have been notified with results.

 See the interactive map and dive into the projects taking place in your community.